sderose/PYTHONLIBS/README.md

 * EntityManager.py -- Manage XML data sources, catalogs, etc.

+* Homogeneous.py -- Defines 'hlist' and 'hdict', subclasses of list and dict that let you constrain values (and/or keys for hdict) to certain types and/or values.
+Whether subclasses are ok, and whether None is ok, also controllable.

 * LooseDict.py -- A subclass of dict, that lets you attach a "normalization" function for keys.
 For example, specifying lower() gives you a case-ignoring dictionary.
 Each entry stores both the normalized and (last-set) unnormalized key.